 Here’s a few more tips:

-5- For a child who has difficulty transitioning from one activity to the next, allow him/her to hold on to an object that they like (aka.
-A transitioning object) This helps them “keep it together” during the transition.
+5. For a child who has difficulty transitioning from one activity to the next, allow them to hold on to an object that they like (aka. a transitioning object) This helps them “keep it together” during the transition.
 You can also assign a task to the child such as “helper” (ex: he holds the cards you will be using and brings them to circle time)